OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/ProgressReports/Zurich.md

 ## Financial and administrative setup

 - Employment rate past year:     0%
-- Got all admin training etc. First expenses report cleared
+- Got all admin training sorted, first expenses report cleared
-- Next year: still uncertain the exact conditions, but have seen a template to contract for rehiring me another 10 months or so.
-(Concerns about seniority on temporary conttract)

 ---
 ## Hiring

+- Next year: still uncertain the exact conditions, but have seen a template to contract for rehiring me another 10 months or so.
+(Concerns about seniority on temporary contract)

 ---
 ## Achievements